indiehd/docs/web-api/windows/README.md

 * Run `vagrant up`

     *Be sure there are no errors here.
-They will be highlighed in red.
+They will be highlighted in red.
 You may also see a bunch of warnings like below that can be ignored assuming it eventually finishes*
     ```
     homestead-7: Warning: Connection reset.
 Retrying...